High Blood Pressure Treatment

 Prices from £18.00

-Order blood pressure medication without seeing your GP.
-Our quick and easy service provides a convenient way of getting a repeat supply of your medication.
-When you place your order, we will ask you to fill in a brief questionnaire, so our doctor can check whether you can continue your treatment.
+Our quick and easy online doctor service provides a convenient way of getting a repeat supply of your blood pressure medication.
+When you request medication, we will ask you to fill in a brief questionnaire, so our doctor can check whether you can continue your treatment.

 Blood pressure medications